stingray127/portfolio/README.md

 # Portfolio

-Hi, my name is Raymond Yang and I am a 4th year student at the University of Waterloo.
+Hi, my name is Raymond Yang and I am a 4th year Computer Engineering student at the University of Waterloo.

-This is a portfolio of my work, split amongst the 3 categories.
+I have a bit of experience in
+- 3D Modeling
+- 3D Printing
+- PCB Design
+- Electrical and Mechanical Manufacturing
+- Embedded Software Development
+- Fullstack Software Development
+- Computer Hardware Design and Verification